 Figure 6 exhibits the stickiness/grid (STK/G) for the values of K, where the sticky orbits exist.
 For STK/G > 0, we identify the appearance of sticky domains.
-We divide the phase space into a grid of $800 \times 800$ points to create a wide set of initial conditions for $N = 10^4$ in the first layer (region B in Fig. 5) of the stickiness region.
+We divide the phase space into a grid of 800×800 points to create a wide set of initial conditions for $N = 10^4$ in the first layer (region B in Fig. 5) of the stickiness region.
 We see that the size of the stickiness region depends on the K value.
-With regard to the nonlinearity parameter K, Meiss et al. studied diffusion coefficients and correlation functions in area-preserving maps and reported that the decay law for the correlations depends sensitively on K. They verified that the agreement between the theory and numerical experiments is poor in the presence of islands in the phase space, even if the trajectories never enter into the island region.
+With regard to the nonlinearity parameter K, Meiss et al.26 studied diffusion coefficients and correlation functions in area-preserving maps and reported that the decay law for the correlations depends sensitively on K. They verified that the agreement between the theory and numerical experiments is poor in the presence of islands in the phase space, even if the trajectories never enter into the island region.

-In Fig. 7, we compare the trapping time distributions for different values of K. For K equal to 7.072394 (red balls), the SM has no stickiness domains, and as a consequence, the $\tau$ values are less than 10.
-When K is equal to 6.567797 (blue balls) and 6.855315 (black balls), the SM presents large and intermediate sticky regions, respectively.
-The existence of stickiness domains is characterized by different decay coefficients in the distribution.
-These different coefficients are due to chaotic and quasiregular motions.
+In Fig. 7, we compare the trapping time distributions for different values of K. For K equal to 7.072394 (red balls), the SM has no stickiness domains, and as a consequence, the τ values are less than 102.
+When K is equal to 6.567797 (blue balls) and 6.855315 (black balls), the SM presents large and intermediate sticky regions,

-FIG. 5.
+FIG.5.
 Divergence time distribution $P(\tau)$ for K = 6.908745.
 A corresponds to the chaotic sea and intervals B, C, and D represent different layers of stickiness.